-A large group of Forest Hills people, under the leadership of Mrs. Niels F. Holch, is working hard to form a strong auxiliary here for the Jamaica Hospital.
-The chairman of the membership committee, Mrs. Ralph E. Renaud, 336 Burns Street, has sent out an appeal for names of members.
-To this appeal 160 people have responded.
-Names should be sent to Mrs. Renaud, but checks in payment for dues should go to Mrs. L. R. Blackhurst, 104 Ascan Avenue.
-The goal at which the officers aim is 1,000 members.
-A house-to-house canvass is planned for the near future, so that immediate response on the part of residents will save the canvassers some effort
+A large group of Forest Hills people, under the leadership Mrs. Niels F. Holeh, is working hard to form a strong miliary here for the Jamaica Hospital.
+The chairman of membership committee, Mrs. Ralph E. Renaud, 336 Burns treet, has sent out an appeal for names of members.
+To appeal 160 people have responded.
+Names should be sent Mrs. Renaud. but checks in payment for dues should go Mrs. L. R. Blackhurst, 104 Ascan Avenue.
+The goal at high the officers aim is 1,000 members.
+A house-to-house anvass is planned for the near future, so that immediate sponse on the part of residents will save the canvassers me effort.